openplans/openblock-old/docs/main/widgets.rst

 OpenBlock's widgets allow you to integrate OpenBlock content in external sites and fully customize output using Django templates.

+You can also do some advanced configuration to :ref:`"pin"
+<pinned_items>` some news items so they don't expire from the widget
+even if no longer current.

 Widgets
 =======